Update 12/12/2022: This article has been updated to include information for retired first responders.

 Get verified to secure a better deal

 Some retailers require verification in order to claim a discount, but once you’re verified it’s easy to apply the savings to your purchases.
 Sites like ID.me do this, and are a good starting point for finding online first responder deals.
+Please note that retired first responders can also be verified through ID.me, just like their active counterparts!

 The big ticket: deals on new vehicles